OrangeKatja/OrangeKatja.github.io/_posts/2022-06-27-future-post.md

 Looking at the V-Net, the last step is to perform a convolution with a 1x1x1 filter and apply the softmax function voxel-wise.
 The softmax function normalizes the output so that it can be interpreted as class probabilities.
 By selecting the class with the highest probability, a 3D semantic segmentation of the volume is archived.

-The architecture of the network in the paper deviates slightly from that of the V-Net and is shown in (#fig:architecture).
+The architecture of the network in the paper deviates slightly from that of the V-Net and is shown in [figure 12](#fig:architecture).
 First of all, for the convolution a 3x3x3 kernel (instead of 5x5x5) is used.
 The number of channels is also different, both in the input and in the stages.
 Also, instead of convolution, max-pooling is used for downsampling.
 The five output channels represent the five output classes (four bone types and background).

 <figure id="fig:architecture">
   <img src="/images/architecture.png" alt="Architecture of the presented network"/>